English Language and Literature (ENGL)

 ENGL 100.
-Individualized Instruction in College Composition.
+Humanities Seminar in Self, Citizenship, and Community.
 1 Credit.

 ENGL 110.
 College Composition I. 3 Credits.